BlackMonkey314/Blooket-Hacks/README.md

 Blooket Hacks, only mobile, mobile users can use this.

 Still in progress!
-I'm still coding every hack.
+I'm in progress of coding every hack.

-If your wondering about my username, I made it in elementary school.
-I like the name.